Shadmannn/C/README.md

 ### **How to Compile & Run**
 To maintain **system integrity**, I compile manually through the terminal:
-`gcc -o output filename.c && ./output`
+`gcc filename.c -o filename && ./filename`